Cause

 Clinical presentation

-In severe clinical coccidiosis there is sudden onset of profuse foetid diarrhoea containing mucus and flecks of fresh blood with staining of the perineum and tail.
+In moderate to severe clinical coccidiosis there is sudden onset of profuse foetid diarrhoea containing mucus and flecks of fresh blood with staining of the perineum and tail.
 Straining with partial eversion of the rectum may occur in severe cases.
-Affected animals do not have an elevated rectal temperature but their appetite is greatly reduced and they develop a gaunt appearance.
+Affected animals may not have an elevated rectal temperature but their appetite is greatly reduced and they develop a gaunt appearance with a dull coat.
+Weakness, dehydration and abdominal pain can result in some cases.

 Fig 4 Straining with passage of only mucus.
 Partial eversion of the rectum may occur in severe cases.

 More usually, chronic wasting and poor appetite are the presenting signs.
-Morbidity is high but mortality, even in severe cases, is low.
+Morbidity is high but mortality, is often low.
+The UK mortality rate is estimated to be around 1%, but this does not include death from other diseases that have resulted from an increased susceptibility to disease due to initial or underlying infection with Coccidiosis.
 Convalescence is protracted in all cases causing financial losses due to poor weight gains.

 Differential diagnoses